Protecting Michigan's Auto Insurance Promise

 The Landmark Andary Case

-Leading the Fight: CPAN has been instrumental in supporting the landmark Andary v USAA case, challenging the retroactive application of harmful 2019 reforms to survivors who purchased policies before the law changed.
+Leading the Fight: CPAN was instrumental in supporting the landmark Andary v USAA case, challenging the retroactive application of harmful 2019 reforms to survivors who purchased policies before the law changed.

 Amicus Curiae Status: Granted formal amicus curiae status by the Michigan Court of Appeals, CPAN participated in oral arguments and continues to advocate for survivors' constitutional rights against insurance company overreach.
 See CPAN’s amicus activity.